doorhinge-apps/Aura2.0/README.md

 Download on TestFlight: [testflight.apple.com/join/d6qMDVDH](https://testflight.apple.com/join/d6qMDVDH)

 # About Aura Browser
 Aura is currently in active development.
-This repository is the rewritten version of the browser designed for iOS 26.
-For iOS 17 and 18 support, check out the [version 1.0 repo](https://github.com/doorhinge-apps/Aura-Browser).
+This repository is the rewritten version of the browser designed for iOS 26 and iOS 18.
+For iOS 17 support, check out the [version 1.0 repo](https://github.com/doorhinge-apps/Aura-Browser).

 Despite being focused on iPadOS, Aura also supports iOS, macOS, and VisionOS.
 Full cross platform support is implemented in version 1.0 and will be coming to version 2.0 soon.